 This does not mean hiding assets or moving joint assets into your name alone without your spouse's permission or knowledge - such actions will cause you problems in the courts and draw out the time and expense of divorce.
 It does mean that tax returns should not be signed without careful scrutiny, and the partner planning to divorce should ensure that the tax bill is indeed paid.
 The IRS may be able to hold you responsible for your spouse's tax debts from the marriage.

-If your spouse may become vengeful, or if you are the one leaving the marital residence, opt out of pre-approved credit offers now by going to www.optoutprescreen.com.
+If your spouse may become vengeful or simply has bad spending habits, or if you are the one leaving the marital residence, opt out of pre-approved credit offers now by going to www.optoutprescreen.com.
 If you are no longer in the marital residence and these offers keep arriving, the former spouse will have easy access to credit in your name.

 Gather the marital financial information - make copies of bank statements and other financial statements; make copies of IRS records; keep accurate records of your household's expenses.